-My work is inspired by women and by their constant quest for finding balance.
+My work is inspired by women and their constant quest for finding balance.

-My paintings emerge from that space within me that craves harmony and attempt to capture the inner beauty of all those emotions, feelings, energy, and tensions.
-They try to depict the peace and balance that we savor in those brief and magical moments when our world aligns.
+Lastly, my paintings emerge from the space within me that craves harmony.
+I attempt to capture the inner beauty of all those emotions, feelings, energy, and tensions.

 Born in Madrid, Spain.
 Has lived and worked in London and New York.
 Currently lives in Madrid.